-Solar radiation management (SRM or solar geoengineering) is a theoretical approach to reducing some of the impacts of climate change by reflecting a small amount of inbound sunlight back out into space.
-It is in the early stages of research, but it is already a controversial topic.
-It is clear that SRM has the potential to be very helpful or very damaging for those people and species most threatened by climate change, but it is very unclear what its full effects would be.
+Solar radiation management (SRM or solar geoengineering) is a theoretical approach for reducing some of the impacts of climate change.
+If ever done, it would involve reflecting a small amount of sunlight back out into space.
+It is in the early stages of research but it is already a controversial topic.

 What would SRM involve?